j3soon/speech-to-windows-input/README.md

 2. Press ESC to cancel the on-going speech recognition (no input will be generated).
 3. Press Ctrl+C to exit.
 Notes:
-- Requires internet.
-- The default microphone is used for speech recognition.
+- The default microphone & internet connection is used for speech recognition.
 - If input fails for certain applications, you may need to launch this program with `Run as administrator`.
+- If the initial recognition delay is for detecting the language used.
+You can modify the language list to contain only a single language to speed up the process.
 ```

 ## Side Notes